 Literature has the power to transport an audience to another time and place, to illustrate meaningful life lessons through complex characters, intricate themes and different points of view.
 The question then arises, who owns literature and, most importantly, who has access to it?

 Since 1972, People & Stories / Gente y Cuentos has believed enduring literature belongs to us all, including those who have had limited opportunity to read independently.
-We offer literature reading and discussion programs in English or Spanish that invite participants to read, challenge, and question literary short stories through vibrant discussion.
-Our programs reach individuals in diverse settings including residential treatment facilities, prisons, homeless shelters, adult education programs, libraries, and senior centers.
+We offer literature reading and discussion programs in English or Spanish that invite participants to read, interpret, and question literary short stories through vibrant discussion.
+Our programs reach individuals in diverse settings, including residential treatment facilities, prisons, homeless shelters, adult education programs, libraries, and senior centers.

 People & Stories / Gente y Cuentos is committed to making its programs accessible to all.
 Please call us in advance if you are participating in a program and have any special needs so that we can be sure that we will be able to provide appropriate accommodations.